ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 Universities typically post their reimbursement policies somewhere online (and different schools within a university may have different rules).
 Look these up and pay attention to limits on meals---this is most likely the place where you might accidentally overspend and not get fully reimbursed.
+By the way, you probably won't be reimbursed for alcohol if you buy a drink with your meal.

 ***Reimbursement tip:*** Ask your advisor---before you pay for anything---what can or cannot be reimbursed.